Not a blank template - your details are filled in, formatted to Florida law, and ready to sign.

 What is the maximum security deposit in Florida?

-Florida does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 15 days after the tenant moves out, minus any lawful deductions.
+Florida does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 15 days after move-out, minus lawful deductions.

-Can I charge a late fee for rent in Florida?
+Can a landlord charge a late fee in Florida?

 Ready to Create Your Florida Month-to-Month Rental Agreement?